ethz-asl/phaser/README.md

 ```
 ./phaser_share/run_phaser_core_driver
 ```
 the registered pointcloud is written to disk as `registered.ply`.
+You might need to adapt the source and target pointcloud paths.
+Furthermore, other pointcloud examples can be found in the `phaser_test_data/test_clouds/os0/` directory.

 In this particular case, the registration is configured to be very fine.
-Thus, it will take a few seconds to finish.
+Thus, it will take a few seconds to finish:
 ![PHASER Registered Example](./phaser_share/img/registered.png "Globally registered pointcloud")

 ## Reference